MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-appendix/multiplayer-how-tos.md

     }

-## Set an Arbiter for an MPSD Session
+## Set an arbiter for an MPSD session